wwieder/PointCLM-tutorials/ctsm_clone.md

     - stub components for everything else (ocean, runoff, glacier, etc)
 - user-mod directories are helpful for setting up details of your case

+More on creating a new case can be found on the [CESM tutorial website](https://escomp.github.io/CESM/release-cesm2/quickstart.html#create-a-case)
 ### Set up, build, and submit the case

 We'll also get the latest NEON data for our case